Community Forge

 A Safe, Inclusive Community

 Freedom Village is a safe, inclusive, and resilient community for people who have been marginalized.
-Our work centers on a 36-acre cooperative village in Saguache County, Colorado, designed to host up to 50 residents in tiny homes and RVs.
-Units will be offered at $500 per month with all utilities included.
+Our work centers on a cooperative village designed to host residents in tiny homes and RVs.
 The site will include critical infrastructure such as water, sanitation, power, and internet access, along with shared gathering and support areas.

 Together with our partner, Unity Harbour, we're building an off-grid sanctuary for BIPOC, LGBTQ+, disabled, and displaced families—a place where everyone can live free from fear and systemic exclusion.
-As Community Forge, we have a designated 5-acre parcel within the village.
+As Community Forge, we have a designated parcel within the village.
 We are managing the development and intake for our space with full autonomy, ensuring our designs and processes align with the community's shared values of inclusivity and trauma-informed care.
+Units will be offered at $500 per month with all utilities included.

 Watch our video walk-through of the property to see the land and our vision for the community.